XBrOtk/TCSS558_DistributionSystem_assignment01/Readme.md

 ## Deployment
 ------

 This project should deploy on Docker 18.9.7 and python 3.6.9.
 The installation of Docker can be found on previous [handout](https://faculty.washington.edu/wlloyd/courses/tcss558/assignments/TCSS558_w2020_Homework_0.pdf).
+I deployed this project on AWS EC2 Ubuntu with t2.micro instance and my test result is also based on that environment.
+The code I provide below works well on AWS EC2 Ubuntu.
+Other operating system cannot garuantee their funtionality.

 ### Docker setting